bids-standard/bids-specification/src/05-derivatives/05-diffusion-derivatives.md

 ### Data representations

+There are multiple techniques by which data that relate to the anisotropic nature of either the diffusion process or underlying tissue may be arranged and/or encoded into NIfTI image data.
+A list of known techniques is enumerated below, accompanied by requisite information specific to the reading / writing of each representation.

 1. <a name="data-scalar">*Scalars*</a>:

-   Any model parameter image (whether intrinsic or extrinsic) where a solitary value is defined in each 3D image voxel is referred to here as a "scalar" image.
+   Any model parameter image (whether [intrinsic](#paramdef-intrinsic) or [extrinsic](#paramdef-extrinsic)) where a solitary numerical value is defined in each 3D image voxel is referred to here as a "scalar" image.

 1. <a name="data-dec">*Directionally-Encoded Colours (DEC)*</a>: